Plant based taco salad recipe

-Vegan Taco Salad with Creamy Avocado Yogurt Lime Dressing
+Vegan Taco Salad with creamy avocado dressing

-- 8 oz. white button mushrooms
+- 8 ounces white button mushrooms

 - ½ cup diced canned tomatoes

-- 1 head of romaine lettuce – chopped
+- 1 head of romaine lettuce (chopped)

-- Black beans – rinsed and drained
+- 16 ounces Black beans (rinsed and drained)

 - Tortilla chips

-- Hot sauce
+- Hot sauce (to top)

-- ½ tsp salt
+- ½ teaspoon salt

 - ½ large or 1 small avocado

-- Chop half of a small onion
+- Dice ¼ of a red onion¼ red onion

 - Heat a frying pan on medium heat with a little bit of oil

 - Add a packet of taco seasoning.
 Cook on medium heat until mushrooms shrink and cook out their water (about 5-10 minutes)1 packet of taco seasoning

-Avocado yogurt lime dressing
+Avocado lime dressing

 - Add a tiny bit of liquid - either lime juice or water - if you need to thin this out

 - Chop the romaine and place it in a large bowl.